Donor Profile

 How much ODA does France contribute?

-France was the 4th largest DAC donor country in 2022, with total ODA amounting to US$16 billion.
+France was the 5th largest DAC donor country in 2023, with total ODA amounting to US$15.4 billion.

 How is French ODA changing?

-France’s ODA has been growing steadily in recent years.
-The increases in absolute and relative ODA are largely in line with France’s goal of reaching an ODA/GNI ratio of 0.7% in 2025.
+Until 2023, France’s ODA had been growing steadily in recent years.
+The increases in absolute and relative ODA were largely in line with France’s goal of reaching an ODA/GNI ratio of 0.7% in 2025.
 This goal was pledged by President Macron in 2017, and later enshrined in the landmark Programming Law for Solidarity-based Development and the Fight Against Global Inequalities adopted in 2021 which included a milestone ODA/GNI ratio of 0.55% in 2022.

 According to France’s development law, France should have reached a 0.61% ODA/GNI ratio in 2023, but the July 2023 CICID extended the 0.7% target until 2030.

 In recent years, France has pioneered innovative financing mechanisms, such as the FTT and an airline tax, to fund multilateral development priorities, namely health and climate organizations.
-Revenues raised by both the FTT and the airline tax mobilize EUR738 million (US$872 million) every year for multilateral assistance, disbursed through the Solidarity Fund.
+Revenues raised by both the FTT and the airline tax mobilize EUR738 million ( US$777 million) every year for multilateral assistance, disbursed through the Solidarity Fund.
 France has also taken the lead in advocating for the use of SDRs to increase overall ODA, committing to redirect 30% of its SDR allocation to the African continent.
+However, the 2025 budget planned to cancel the link between the Development Solidarity Fund and revenues from the financial transaction tax and the airline tax, as this revenue is increasing and the government sought to keep it for the general budget.
+The Solidarity Fund program funds Gavi, via IFFM, the Global Fund, and UNITAID.

 On September 10, 2023, French President Emmanuel Macron spoke on the publication of the joint G20 communiqué in his speech during the G20 Summit in New Delhi, India, welcoming the AU as a permanent G20 member and commenting on funding mobilization efforts.